 - 3.1 Those taking part in official Assembly proceedings may use either or both of our official languages. - 3.2 Simultaneous interpretation from Welsh to English is available to Assembly Members, witnesses and Assembly staff who take part in or support Assembly proceedings.
 Audio feeds are provided to those viewing the proceedings on all of our platforms and in the original and interpreted languages. - 3.3 Simultaneous interpretation from Welsh to English is available to visitors to public galleries and committee rooms in both the Senedd and Tŷ Hywel and across the Assembly's estate during Assembly proceedings and events.
-This service is also available when official business or events are held off the Assembly's estate. - 3.4 Assembly Members, their support staff and Assembly staff can either follow the floor language or the interpreted language (Welsh to English) of Assembly proceedings on the internal television channel. - 3.5 Our video conferencing provision allows Members and witnesses to use the official language of their choice during proceedings, where technically possible.
+This service is also available when official business or events are held off the Assembly's estate. - 3.4 Assembly Members, their support staff and Assembly staff can either follow the floor language or the interpreted (Welsh to English) Assembly proceedings on the internal television channel. - 3.5 Our video conferencing provision allows Members and witnesses to use the official language of their choice during proceedings, where technically possible.

-4 Record of Plenary proceedings
+4 Recording Plenary

 - 4.1 A rolling draft version of the Record of Proceedings is published approximately one hour after the start of the Plenary meeting.
-It includes contributions in the official languages spoken together with a transcription of the simultaneous interpretation of Welsh contributions into English. - 4.2 An edited, fully bilingual Record of Proceedings, including the translation of English contributions into Welsh, is published on the Assembly's website within three working days or sooner if possible. - 4.3 When video is shown during Plenary a hyperlink to the material used is included in the Record of Proceedings along with a transcript of any oral contributions in the official languages.
+It includes contributions in the official languages spoken together with a translation of the Welsh contributions into English. - 4.2 An edited, fully bilingual Record of Proceedings, including the translation of English contributions into Welsh, is published on the Assembly's website as within three working days or sooner if possible. - 4.3 When video is used during Plenary a hyperlink to the material used is included in the Record of Proceedings along with a bilingual transcript of any oral contributions.

-5 Record of committee meetings
+5 Recording committee meetings

-- 5.1 An edited draft of committee transcripts, including a transcription of the simultaneous interpretation of Welsh contributions, is published within 3 working days, and a final edited transcript is published within 10 working days - When video is shown during committee proceedings, a hyperlink to the material used will be included in the transcript along with a transcript of any oral contributions in the official languages including a translation of the Welsh into English.
+- 5.1 An edited draft of committee transcripts, with Welsh contributions translated into English, is published within 3 working days, and a final edited transcript is published within 10 working days - 5.2 When video is used during committee proceedings, a hyperlink to the material used will be included in the transcript along with a transcript of any oral contributions including a translation of the Welsh into English.